Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 As a contributor of the [Matrix Rust SDK][matrix-rust-sdk], I feel pretty concerned by the performance of this set of libraries aiming at developing Matrix clients.
-This project is used for this magnitude of different projects, and must provide great performances in all situations.
+These libraries are used for this magnitude of different projects, and must provide great performances in all situations.

 Recently, my good friend and excellent developer [Benjamin Bouvier][bouvier] and I have been thinking about a way to efficiently store and manipulate all events